zdschade/Schedule-Uploader/README.md

 ## Other notes

-The project is ugly as it.
+The project is ugly as-is.
 It was meant as a proof-of-concept to be developed on a more appropriate platform later, like Android.
 I will update this project with a link to the new version when I start it.

 Languages lean heavily on JS becuase I had to download two of the modules I used.
 See the "Static" folder.